Overview of Garden of Hope

 Garden of Hope has a walk score of 39.
 Somewhat walkable.
 A few nearby services may be reachable on foot, but most trips require transportation.

-Who is the administrator of Garden of Hope?
+Are there photos of Garden of Hope?

 What is the address of Garden of Hope?

-Garden of Hope is located at 2017 Jefferson Ave SW, Birmingham, AL 35211.
+Garden of Hope is located at 2017 Jefferson Ave Sw, Birmingham, AL 35211.

 What is the phone number of Garden of Hope?